You-Gao/Blog/_books/2025-09-14-katabasis.md

 > "No—the reason paradoxes trouble us is that their absurd conclusions make us rethink all of our premises.
 A paradox is like a staircase, in which each step leads inexorably to the destination.
 But you get to the top, and the destination is impossible; you've stepped off into empty air."
 > {% include figcaption.html caption="Katabasis" %}

-Katabasis is an allegory of an already existing allegory.
+*Katabasis* is an allegory of an already existing allegory.

-It takes the structure of "*Dante's Inferno*" and adds a power system called "*magick*" which is another name for "*linguistics*".
+It takes the structure of *Dante's Inferno* and adds a power system called "*magick*" which is another name for "*linguistics*".
 Specifically, linguists who study "*symbolic systems*" or "*grammar*", including both math and English.

 The plot is good, but I only got through it because of the random references scattered throughout the book.
 I wrote this post to talk about the referenced philosophical paradoxes and the resolutions people have proposed to them.